lode/access-sync-lendengine/README.md

 - Import contacts via Admin > Settings > Import contacts (/admin/import/contacts/)
 	- Copy the contents of the output of the `convert-contacts` command
 	- Don't copy the header row along
-	- Import 10 contacts at once because of performance issues

 ### 4. Import SQLs via Lend Engine support